Where to Take Visitors in Brisbane | Things to do with Tourists!

 A walk along the pier with it’s inlaid mosaic art will afford you a great view of the many nearby Moreton Bay islands and Port of Brisbane, and at the start of the jetty you’ll find Pandanus Beach.

 Pandanus Beach is a safe sandy beach sheltered from big waves by the islands and the pier wall.
 It’s the perfect place for little ones to paddle and look for shells and crabs, and there are plenty of eateries and ice-creameries nearby.
+There’s a LOT to do with kids in this neck of the woods – follow this link for more ideas.

 If you’re looking for beaches with bigger surf, take a look at the more open beaches of the Sunshine Coast and Gold Coast, or take the ferry to one of the nearby islands and head for the Pacific Ocean on its eastern side.